 The existing development is legal-nonconforming in terms of the landscaping provided onsite, and therefore is subject to the nonconforming provisions of the Costa Mesa Municipal Code (CMMC) Section 13-204.
 Pursuant to this Code Section, a conforming use may be located on a nonconforming property so long as the new site modifications do not result in greater site nonconformities, and such improvements bring the site into greater conformance with Code requirements.
+The applicant is proposing to bring the property into closer conformance by providing new landscaping onsite per the attached landscaping plan.
+All other applicable development standards such as parking and setbacks are in conformance.

 The CMMC and General Plan establish maximum floor area ratios (FARs) for each non-residential land use designation based on trip generation characteristics.
-Pursuant to the General Plan, the maximum FAR for the proposed use is 0.20 and the existing FAR is 0.09.
-As specifically allowed by the CMMC, the building size and placement on the site is in conformance with current development standards and no changes are proposed that would result in nonconformities.
-The applicant is proposing to bring the property into closer conformance by providing new landscaping onsite per the attached landscaping plan.
+Pursuant to the General Plan, the maximum FAR for the proposed use is 0.20 and the existing FAR is approximately 0.17 (including the other existing structures onsite), and is therefore in compliance.